Aesthetics and the Body

-Annual Conference of the Nordic Society of Aesthetics
+Annual Conference of the Nordic Society for Aesthetics 1-2 June, 2023

 The conference is an invitation to consider:

 · the status of “applied Aesthetics” (Analysis, Interpretation, Criticism, Commentary…) within discussions and reception of artworks and art-phenomena today

 · methodological questions related to aesthetics as an approach to artworks as ‘the other’

 · aesthetics as embodiment, performance, rhythm, and time.

 · the relation between aesthetics and the gendered and situated body

 · the relation between aesthetics and the political